Foreign Tax Credits (FTC) vs Foreign Earned Income Exclusion (FEIE)

 Such double taxation can be avoided relatively simply, and the two primary methods are either through Foreign Tax Credits (FTC) or Foreign Earned Income Exclusion (FEIE).

-We have created this article for US citizens living outside the US as well as US tax residents who also earn income from outside the US and need to know how to legitimately avoid being taxed twice on the same income.
-It provides an explanation of both Foreign Tax Credits and Foreign Earned Income Exclusion, how they work and how they compare to each other – providing some clarity over which approach is best for you.
+This article is for US citizens living outside the US, as well as US tax residents who also earn income from outside the US and need to know how to legitimately avoid being taxed twice on the same income.
+It explains both Foreign Tax Credits and Foreign Earned Income Exclusion, how they work and how they compare to each other – providing some clarity over which approach is best for you.

 While this article provides explanations, and it is possible to manage your taxes yourself, you should not rely solely on the information below and should always seek assistance from a trusted US tax specialist as making mistakes could be costly.